KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Actions.md

 KeyboardKit will bind a ``StandardKeyboardActionHandler`` to ``KeyboardInputViewController/keyboardActionHandler`` when the keyboard is loaded.
 You can replace it with a custom implementation at any time.

+[KeyboardKit Pro][Pro] unlocks a pro action handler when you register a valid license key.
+Information about Pro features can be found at the end of this article.

 ## Keyboard actions